iamnbutler/quest/engine/world/history/Timeline.md

 Humanity discovers the first alien artifact on an asteroid in the outer solar system, known as the Monolith.
 This leads to a rapid acceleration of human space exploration and colonization, and it is later revealed to be a relic of the ancient Aethyri civilization.

+### 2289: Second Monolith Unearthed

+Two years after the first discovery, a second monolith, identical to the first, is unearthed on Mars.
+This supports the theory that the Aethyri civilization was spread across the solar system, sparking widespread excitement and fear about the potential existence of other alien civilizations.

 ### 2291: First human colony on the moon

 The United Nations Space Agency (UNSA) establishes the first human colony on the moon, known as Luna, as a research outpost.
 It is later expanded into humanity's first shipyard and spaceport.

+### 2293: Lunar Mining Incident

+A catastrophic accident at a helium-3 mining operation on Luna leads to the loss of over 200 lives and stirs unrest among the lunar colonists.
+This tragedy also exposes the unsafe working conditions and exploitation by Earth-based corporations, adding fuel to the brewing discontent.

 ### 2295: First Solar War

 Fighting breaks out between nations over the Monolith and the resources of the solar system, leading to the First Solar War.
 Humanity realizes they need to expand beyond the solar system to survive after large-scale destruction of infrastructure and loss of life due to the use of weapons of mass destruction.

+### 2296: Monolith Activates

+In the midst of the First Solar War, the Monolith on Mars inexplicably activates, broadcasting a signal into deep space.
+Although initially causing panic and escalating the conflict, it later becomes clear that the Monolith isn't a weapon but a beacon.
+This realization intensifies the race to decode the alien signal.

 ### 2297: The Exodus Program

 The UNSA catalyzes the Exodus Program, a moonshot plan to colonize three distant star systems in hopes that distance would help insulate against a single conflict destroying humanity.

+### 2301: Fracture of the Exodus Program

+Four years into the Exodus Program, ideological differences over how to govern the future colonies lead to a splintering of the program.
+This event, known as the Fracture, results in separate factions racing to launch their own colony ships.

 ### 2321: Encounter with The Omnicosm